damballa/abracad/README.md

 ```

 The `parse-schema` function may be passed multiple schemas, in which
-case later schemas may reference types defined in later schemas.
-The
+case later schemas may reference types defined in earlier schemas.
-result is the schema generated from the final argument.
+The result is the schema generated from the final argument.

 ### Basic de/serialization